-The alignment would be located in a transportation corridor (including realigned Sierra Highway adjacent to the west and the existing UPRR tracks to the east) and would not be substantially elevated above existing grade.
-As part of the refinements discussed in Chapter 2, Alternatives, Lancaster Boulevard would be lowered to cross under the HSR alignment, UPRR tracks, and Sierra Highway in an underpass.
-Overall, the alignment would be visually compatible with the surrounding cultural order.
+Because the alignment would be located in a transportation corridor (including realigned Sierra Highway adjacent to the west and the existing UPRR tracks to the east) and would not be substantially elevated above existing grade, it would be visually compatible with the surrounding cultural order.

-Viewer preference for maintaining the existing visual environment in this heavily used town center is high.
+Viewer concern for the visual environment in this heavily used town center is high.
 However, exposure to visual changes would be moderately low.
 Overall, viewer sensitivity would be moderate.
 The storefront façades on Lancaster Boulevard create narrow, focused views to the alignment, limiting the length of guideway visible in the view.
 The guideway would be at-grade and would not serve as a prominent focal point, although approximately 24-foot-tall OCS poles would be visible to pedestrians on Lancaster Boulevard.
-The Lancaster Boulevard undercrossing would also not serve as a prominent focal point.
 Furthermore, the canopies of dense street tree plantings would filter views toward Sierra Highway and Alternative 5 during much of the year, and this screening would become increasingly complete and effective with tree maturation.
 Therefore, visual quality for viewers in the Lancaster town center would remain moderately high.
 In addition, in this urbanized location, Alternative 1 would not conflict with applicable zoning or other regulations governing scenic quality.
 As shown in Table 3.16-1, the project would be consistent with the City of Lancaster General Plan (City of Lancaster 2009a).